 Bai Tu Long bay is situated in the Gulf of Tonkin in the North East of Vietnam.
-Bai Tu Long borders the South West of Halong Bay, and is between the mainlands of Cam Pha and Co To Districts.
-Bai Tu Long Bay includes hundreds of small and large islands with accommodating locals.
+Down to the South West of Halong Bay, and is between the mainlands of Cam Pha and Co To Districts.
+There are hundreds of small and large islands with accommodating locals.

 According to the legend, when Vietnam was just founded, invaders came to attack.
 God sent a family of dragon from the sky to help the country.
 When the boats of invaders came, dragon family puffed various pearls and treasures and they created hundreds of islands and islets, forming the solid walls to protect the country against the invaders.
 The invaders boats were blocked by the rocks and had to return home.
 After the battle, Mother dragon and Child Dragon stayed.
 The place where Mother Dragon descended created Halong Bay and the site where Child Dragon descended is Bai Tu Long Bay.
 The tail of the dragon extended far in the sea, forming Bạch Long Vĩ island (meaning “The Tail of the White Dragon”)